Cavity Wall Insulation Cost

 Is my House Suitable for CWI?

-If there is any suspicion of damp problems injecting cavity wall insulation will just worsen the issue and be a complete waste of money!
+• Damp Issues: If damp is present, injecting insulation will worsen the problem and be a waste of money.

 Does CWI Need Renewing?